As a Church School we are committed to our Christian ethos. We aim to follow in the footsteps of Jesus through our St Mary’s Steps to Success:

-- For every 100 smiley faces, a different prize will be awarded along with the certificate.
+For every additional 100 stickers, a different prize will be awarded along with the certificate.

-Children can also use smiley faces as currency to ‘buy’ items of stationery from the school shop.
+Children can also use stickers as currency to ‘buy’ items of stationery from the school shop.

-Once awarded, a Smiley can never be deducted
+Once awarded, a sticker can never be deducted.

 To be awarded for a particular subject / theme in Friday assembly – up to 2 children chosen.

-An additional ‘star of the week’ should be presented under a theme chosen by the teacher/teaching assistant.
+An additional ‘superhero’ should be presented under a theme chosen by the teacher/teaching assistant.

-Children are awarded a certificate and their names displayed in the hall.
+Children are awarded a certificate and their photograph displayed.